Taoist Tai Chi® arts as Religious Activities

 Taoism teaches that any activity can become a form of meditation if it is done with the right intention.
 It also includes teachings that help us “tame our hearts” and develop an attitude of calm, compassion and reduced self-centredness both during practice and in daily life.
 In our organization, this expresses itself in the deeply held value of volunteerism and service to others that is present in all that we do.

 Taoism is a tradition that has a history of openness to wisdom from diverse sources.
-In line with this, Fung Loy Kok observes and integrates the teachings of the three religions of China: Confucianism, Buddhism and Taoism.
+In line with this, Fung Loy Kok Institute of Taoism observes and integrates the teachings of the three religions of China: Confucianism, Buddhism and Taoism.
 As well, Taoist practitioners come from a wide variety of backgrounds, cultures and belief systems.
 All are welcome to participate in any part of the training as they choose.

 Motions of the Tao